From Them, Through Us, to You

 From Them, Through Us, to You is the debut album by Chicago-based rock band Madina Lake.
-The album was released in the United States on March 27, 2007 via Roadrunner Records; it was released a day earlier in the UK.
+The album was released in the United States on March 27, 2007, via Roadrunner Records; it was released a day earlier in the UK.

-The album debuted at number 154 on the U.S. Billboard 200 albums chart, number three on the Billboard Top Heatseekers chart, and number sixty on the UK Albums Chart.
+The album debuted at number 154 on the US Billboard 200 albums chart, number three on the Billboard Top Heatseekers chart, and number 60 on the UK Albums Chart.

 The first single off the album was "House of Cards", followed by "Here I Stand", "One Last Kiss" and "Pandora", all of which have music videos.